Automating Facility Management Workflow

 With workflow management and automation, facility management teams can react more quickly, provide consistent service, keep audit trails and provide better security and safety.

-Centralize to Simplify
+Centralize and Automate to Simplify

 One of the great strengths of workflow management systems, apart from the automation they provide, is that they centralize information in the form of a Web portal.
 Requests of all kinds can be made from one place, whether for Facilities, HR, Finance, etc. This helps ensure usage by not expecting staff or vendors to remember multiple Web sites, Intranets, Extranets, etc. With access controls, visitors only see the content that's relevant to them.
 For instance, an outside vendor might be able to submit license information but not request weekend access to a specific building.